parth-io/Learn-CS-and-Coding/README.md

       2. This site concisely summarises why I like fish
          1. https://medium.com/better-programming/why-i-use-fish-shell-over-bash-and-zsh-407d23293839
    4. ksh
-      1. Honestly I gave up on this thing, and i suspect many other beginners simply don't bother
+      1. Honestly I gave up on this thing, and I suspect many other beginners simply don't bother
    5. csh
       1. http://www.faqs.org/faqs/unix-faq/shell/csh-whynot/

 List of some open-source software I have ever used (I've used many more, but I've forgotten and can't be bothered to remember)

 1. Calibre (for books)
+2. Productivity
+   1. P3X Onenote
    2. LibreOffice (lol goes without saying)
+   3. htop
+   4. nmap
 3. GIMP (photos)
 4. Audio and Video
    1. Subtitle Edit (for subtitles, duh)
    2. Audacity
    3. HandBrake
+   4. Kdenlive
+   5. Kodi
-   4. VLC
+   6. VLC
 5. Android Studio and Intellij
 6. Browsers
    1. Vivaldi
    2. Firefox
-   3. Opera (not open-source, but it was at one point)
+   3. Opera (partially open-source due to Chromium, but the Chinese factor is intriguing)
 7. Games
    1. SGT Puzzles Collection
    2. Battle for Wesnoth (what a lovely game)
    3. 0 A.D.
-8. All the KDE applications (especially Kate - Kate my dear, I love you ever so much.
-You are the sexiest and the wittiest.
-Clean, frugal, and homespun.
-Possessor of a deadly smile that once floored my hard disk.
-More elegant than those stupid snakes vim and emacs, quicker than Intellij the charging bear, more appealing than that bug-ridden stinking corpse Notepad.
-Please never leave me, my dear Kate.)
+8. All the KDE applications
+   1. Kate (just bloody lovely)

+List of other apps I have used

+1. Spotify
+2. Discord
+3. Chrome
+4. scrcpy
+5. Google Earth
+6. Tesseract-OCR

+Firefox Extensions

+1. BypassPaywalls
+2. Grepper
+3. Plasma Integration

+Chrome Extensions

+1. Ghostery
+2. Adblock
+3. VideoDownloadHelper
+4. WebRTC Network Limiter